Summary

 Level B suits, which provide maximum respiratory protection but less skin protection than Level A, are certified to NFPA 1992: Standard on Liquid Splash-Protective Ensembles and Clothing for Hazardous Materials Emergencies.
 NFPA 1992 establishes performance criteria for splash resistance, material strength, closure integrity, and chemical penetration resistance.
 These suits are also tested and certified by UL or SEI, ensuring they meet NFPA’s standards for protecting against liquid splashes and chemical contact.
 Like Level A, Level B ensembles rely on a NIOSH-approved SCBA or supplied-air respirator for full respiratory protection.
 OSHA mandates the use of NFPA 1992-certified suits in situations where there is a risk of liquid chemical exposure but no risk of vapor infiltration.

-Level C suits, used when contaminants are known and air concentrations are below IDLH limits, do not have a single governing NFPA standard equivalent to Level A or B but often follow NFPA 1993: Standard on Support Function and Contamination Control Garments or ASTM F1001 standards for chemical permeation testing.
+Level C suits, used when contaminants are known and air concentrations are below IDLH limits, do not have a single governing NFPA standard equivalent to Level A or B but often follow NFPA 1993: Standard on Support Function and Contamination Control Garments or Advancing Standards Transforming Markets (ASTM) ASTM F1001 standards for chemical permeation testing.
 These suits are selected based on manufacturer chemical compatibility data, ASTM testing results, and field hazard assessments.
 The respirator used with Level C PPE—typically an APR or PAPR—must be NIOSH-certified under 42 CFR Part 84 to ensure it provides the proper protection against the specific airborne contaminants present.
 While Level C suits are not “approved” by NIOSH or OSHA, they must meet these performance benchmarks, and OSHA enforces that employers select suits verified through recognized testing standards and chemical compatibility guidelines.

 Level D protection represents standard industrial work clothing and is not designed for chemical exposure.
 These garments are not certified to NFPA standards because they do not provide chemical resistance or respiratory protection.
-Instead, Level D PPE must comply with OSHA’s general PPE standards under 29 CFR 1910.132–138 and appropriate ANSI/ASTM industrial safety standards.
+Instead, Level D PPE must comply with OSHA’s general PPE standards under 29 CFR 1910.132–138 and appropriate American National Standards Institute (ANSI) ANSI/ASTM industrial safety standards.
 For example, ANSI Z89.1 governs hard hats, ANSI Z87.1 covers eye protection, and ASTM F2413 sets requirements for safety footwear.
 Level D clothing—such as cotton or flame-resistant coveralls, safety shoes, hard hats, and safety glasses—is considered acceptable only in environments verified to be free from chemical, biological, or respiratory hazards.

 In short, NFPA sets the performance standards (NFPA 1991 for Level A, NFPA 1992 for Level B, NFPA 1993 for Level C), NIOSH certifies all respiratory protection, and third-party laboratories like UL and SEI conduct the actual testing and certification to verify compliance.
 OSHA enforces the use of properly certified PPE in the workplace through its HAZWOPER regulations (29 CFR 1910.120) and general PPE requirements.
 Level D suits are governed only by OSHA and ANSI safety standards, as they are used in non-hazardous environments.
 Together, these organizations create a layered system of accountability: NFPA defines how the suits must perform, NIOSH certifies the respirators, UL/SEI verify the product’s compliance, and OSHA ensures that employers use the correct ensemble for each hazard level.